osamples/NLPApplications/README.md

   - Latent Semantic Analysis (LSA)
   - Parallel Latent Dirichlet Allocation (PLDA)
   - Pachinko Allocation Model (PAM)

 I have applied this using [Gensim](https://www.machinelearningplus.com/nlp/topic-modeling-visualization-how-to-present-results-lda-models/#6.-What-is-the-Dominant-topic-and-its-percentage-contribution-in-each-document) which is a managed solution with an LDA approach.
+Because I use this as an exploratory solution for now, I cannot provide a developed pipeline in documentation.
+Please see the Gensim link if you'd like to apply this technique yourself.

 ### Fuzzy Classification or Deduplication
 Typos and different spellings are human errors that can negatively effect the usefulness of your text data.
 In a situation where you have a database of names, you may have duplicate records without knowing it because of these human errors.
 The solution here is fuzzy matching and more advanced deduplication techniques.